aws-samples/sample-outposts-nm-resiliency/README.md

 ## Configuration Parameters

-Before deploying the solution, gather the following information:
+Before deploying the sample, gather the following information:

 - **OutpostIds** (Required)
   - List of Outpost IDs to monitor